abhilashsangireddy/multithreading/README.md

 For the tests  JUnit and Spock are provided.
 You may add any libraries or frameworks you like, if you think they would help you create a better solution.

+## Project Setup
+We use Gradle to configure our projects.
+You can import this project and its `build.gradle` into IntelliJ IDEA.
+If you'd like to use plain gradle you can execute your tests with `./gradlew tests`.
+You find the users to import inside the ImportUser class.